mroughan/SurrealNumbers.jl/README.md

 have all the bells and whistles I would expect from sets.

-I could have added these, but Julia creates a whole suite of array functions almost automagically when you define scalars so using arrays was a low pain way to get things working.
+I could have added these, but Julia creates a whole suite of array functions automagically when you define scalars so using arrays was a low pain way to get things working.
 That is, although the surreals use sets, i.e., order of the elements is not important, almost all texts do write these sets in order.
 So I felt justified in putting these elements into sorted arrays.
 It works nicely, as long as you make sure to only put unique entries into the array, and this is a little more tricky for surreals for reasons we will get to in a moment.

 Someone may correct me about the best way to do this, but for the moment, using arrays seemed like a low pain way to get surreals working.

+### An example

+Let's start off with some small examples of using the package.
+After installing the package we can create basic surreals using (i) the constructor, (ii) conversion from another real number, or a couple of special functions, e.g., `zero` and `one`.
+There are two constructors, one includes an extra string we'll call the *shorthand* for the surreal.
+It's use in printing out numbers.
+The second constructor, and many other operators leave this blank.

+    julia> using SurrealNumbers
+    julia> z = zero(SurrealFinite)
+    julia> x1 = SurrealFinite("1", [z], ϕ)
+    julia> x2 = SurrealFinite("2", [x1], ϕ)
+    julia> x_something = SurrealFinite([z, x1], ϕ)
+    julia> x_half = convert(SurrealFinite, 1 // 2)

+These commands create several surreals, starting at zero, then 1, and 2, showing the recursive construction.
+Then a surreal whose value we might not know (to start with), and then we convert the rational value 1/2 into a surreal.

+Note that the output of these varies: in the case where a shorthand was defined it just outputs (in bold) the shorthand, but otherwise it will show the angle bracket format of the components.
+To see the angle bracket format even when there is a shorthand defined use `pf`, e.g.

+   julia> println(" x_half = ", x_half, " = ")
+   julia> pf(x_half)
+   julia> println()

+We have most of the standard arithmetic operators (division has some restrictions -- see below), so you can do things such as

+   julia> x2 + x_half

+which will produce quite a long sequence.
+To see what it is, convert back to a real number,

+   julia> float( x2 + x_half )

+or do a picture of the recursion using DOT (which needs to be separately installed, e.g.,

+   julia> file = "test_dot.dot"
+   julia> FID = open(file, "w")
+   julia> surreal2dot(FID, x2 + x_half)
+   julia> close(FID)
+   julia> run(`dot -Tsvg -O $file`)

+with the following result

+![3/2]{/test/test_dot.dot.svg}

 ## Icky bits -- implementation details